helios-yamet/Fitness-Station/README.md

 * *A messages store feature, like the order the feature, when user sends a message to the gym, the message is saved to the profile and the user can view the status of each message i.e. "Unread", "Read", "Responded".*

+* *Add more products to the collection.*

+* *Add a google maps feature for the gym.*

 -----

 ### Issues and bugs
 This section looks into what existing issues that are still present in the project& what future iterations could do to resolve these issues:

-* *On the bag page in mobile view, there is slight x-scroll, for future iterations look at reducing the table size for smaller screens.*

-* *On the profile page, some of the user detail fields are coming back with errors in the browser, this may be coming from an impaired file link at aws so future iteration to look into this.
-Page functionality is not affected despite this.*
+* *On the profile page, some of the user detail fields are coming back with errors in the browser, this may be coming from an impaired file link at aws, so future iteration to look into this.
+Page function and appearance is not affected despite this.*

+* *On narrow screen sizes, the products images are a little stretched, a potential resolution is add a media query to reduce the height for narrower screens.*

 -------